 We are committed to conducting our process transparently and with integrity.
 Consistent with the Law Society of Upper Canada rules governing student recruitment, we will not make any offers prior to 5:00 p.m. on offer day.
 As part of our process, we do try to assess, among other things, candidates’ level of interest in our work and in our firm.
 While you are welcome to indicate to us whether or not you are truly interested in our firm, we will never ask you to tell us how interested you are in us.
 We will do our best to convey our level of interest in you.
 However, please do not construe any communication of enthusiasm as signaling an offer.
 Similarly, if we seem low-key in our approach, this should not be taken as a lack of interest.
 We do not convene to determine offers until shortly before the offer deadline.
 At 5:00 p.m. on the Wednesday of interview week, we make an offer to every student we want to hire.
 We do not extend a second round of offers once we receive responses.

-In past years, we have received approximately 900 applications annually and have met with approximately 22% of all applicants during on-campus interviews.
+We have received approximately 900 applications annually and have met with approximately 22% of all applicants during on-campus interviews.
 Of those we have met on-campus, about one in three have been invited to an in-firm interview.
 Approximately one third of those who interviewed at the firm received an offer.

 We do not expect to receive thank you cards or notes from candidates.
 If you would like to pass along brief thanks, a call or an email to one of the lawyers you met is more than sufficient.